gitbls/sdm/Docs/Plugins.md

 ### btwifiset

-btwifiset is a service that enables WiFi SSID and password configuration over Bluetooth using an iOS app (Author working on Android app).
-Once the service is running, you can use the BTBerryWifi iOS app to connect to the service running on your Pi and configure the WiFi.
+btwifiset is a service that enables WiFi SSID and password configuration over Bluetooth using a mobile app.
+Once the service is running, you can use the `BTBerryWifi` iOS app to connect to the service running on your Pi and configure the WiFi.
 See https://github.com/nksan/Rpi-SetWiFi-viaBluetooth for details on btwifiset itself.

 #### Arguments